xraypy/xraylarch/_sources/tutorial/plotting.txt

 When using the Plot Configuration window to enter a TeX-like string, the text control box will be given a yellow background color (instead of the normal white color) if there is an error in rendering your TeX string.

 Image Display
 ===============

-.. method:: imshow(dat,  **kws)
+.. method:: imshow(dat,  x=None, y=None, **kws)

    :param dat:  2-d array of some intensity
+   :param x:    1-d array of x values
+   :param y:    1-d array of y values

    Imshow displays a grey-scale or false-color image from a 2-d array of intensities.